swerling/cosell/README.txt

   This implementation is a port to Ruby of Lukas Regnggli's tweak of Colin Putney's Squeak implementation of Vassili Bykov's Announcements framework for VisualWorks Smalltalk.

-The Name 'Revere'
+The Name 'Cosell'

-  I chose the name 'Revere' because
+  I chose the name 'Cosell' because

-  a) Paul Revere is famous for his event notification prowess
+  a) Howard Cosell is famous for his event notification prowess
   b) Googling for 'Ruby Announcements', 'Ruby Event Announcements', etc., produced scads of results about ruby
      meetups, conferences, and the like.
 So I went with something a bit cryptic but hopefully a little more searchable.